polakowo/yelp-3nf/README.md

 ## Data model

-In the following image you will find the logical data model of the normalized source-of-truth database.
+The following image depicts the 3NF-normalized data model:

 ![Data Model](images/data-model.jpg)

+Note: fields such as *compliment_&ast;* are just placeholders for multiple fields with the same prefix (*compliment*).
+This is done to visually reduce the length of the tables.

 Rule of thumb: Use generated keys for entities and composite keys for relationships.